jacksonbarreto/WebSecureScout-Analyzer/README.md

 + Open the notebook referring to the analysis you want to perform, such as "security_layer.ipynb", using Jupyter.
 + Run the notebook to generate CSV files and text files with analysis results and interpretations.

 Note: Please make sure to follow the instructions carefully to ensure the correct functioning of the tool.
-And keep in mind that this analyzer only works with data coming from [WebSecureScout](https://github.com/jacksonbarreto/WebSecureScout).
+And keep in mind that this analyzer only works with data coming from XXX.

 ## Contributing